Merzasphor/MWSE/docs/source/types/tes3inventory.md

 ### `items`

+*Read-only*.
 Direct acces to the container that holds the inventory's items.

 **Returns**: